jed709/jed709.github.io/index.md

 Of course, not all of these extreme values are meaningful.
 If we look at the tail ends of the distribution, we can see that posterior density - and therefore probability - is quite low.
 We don't really consider these to be particularly likely values for `mu`, so we shouldn't emphasize them too strongly.
 But what about values around -2, or around -0.5?
 The probability of these values is still fairly high, and a single estimate derived from the posterior doesn't really capture this.

 Thus, computing a single estimate for `mu` means that we end up ignoring a lot of uncertainty and some fairly probable values.
 However, if we deal with the full range of values in the posterior, we might overemphasize extreme values that are very unlikely.
-Thus also wouldn't be a good representation of our beliefs, because we don't have much faith in values near -4 or 1.5.
+This also wouldn't be a good representation of our beliefs, because we don't have much faith in values near -4 or 1.5.
 We need a compromise.
 What's the solution?

 One common approach is to compute a _Credible Interval_ (CI), which essentially trims off a portion of the posterior probability corresponding to a given confidence level.
 For example, a CI with a confidence level of 95% would retain 95% of the posterior probability, whereas a confidence level of 80% would retain 80% of the probability.
 Simple enough.